-Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds
+Hurricane Dorian Expected To Hit Florida Coast With 130 MPH Winds On Labor Day

 Florida Gov. Ron DeSantis has declared a state of emergency for 26 counties in the current path of the hurricane, citing forecasters' dire predictions of high winds and the chance for a damaging storm surge and flooding.

-Pointing to an "M" on the forecast map that denotes Dorian's approach as a major hurricane and then to an "H" near the center of Florida, Graham added, "The distance here is about 24 hours."
+Citing data from a NOAA P-3 aircraft, the NHC says in its 11 a.m.
+ET update that "there is now a double eyewall structure," with a small inner eye that's only 5 nautical miles in diameter inside a larger 25-nautical mile outer eyewall.
+The agency adds that the concentric structure is likely preventing the hurricane from developing stronger winds, despite a decrease in its central pressure to 986 mb.

-Dorian has left the Caribbean Sea and is now over the open Atlantic Ocean, about 150 miles north-northwest of San Juan, Puerto Rico.
-It has 85 mph winds and is moving northwest at 13 mph, the National Hurricane Center says in its 5 a.m.
-ET update.
+NHC meteorologists say they expect Dorian to expand as it gains power.
+As of 11 a.m.
+ET Thursday, it was projecting hurricane-force winds up to 15 miles from its center, with tropical-storm-force winds extending up to 90 miles.

-Dorian drenched parts of Puerto Rico, St. Thomas and other islands on Wednesday.
-The storm became a hurricane as it approached those land masses, with sustained winds of 7580 mph.
+On Wednesday, Dorian drenched parts of Puerto Rico, St. Thomas and other islands.
+The storm became a hurricane as it approached those land masses, with sustained winds of 75 to 80 mph.
 Despite raising alarms in a string of Caribbean islands, there have been no reports that Dorian caused extensive damage — a relief for areas that are still working to recover from the ravages of Hurricane Maria and Hurricane Irma in 2017.

 "Thankfully, there were no reports of major damage here," NPR's Adrián Florido reports from San Juan.
 He adds that in the U.S. Virgin Islands, "there were widespread power outages" in both St. Thomas and St. Croix, along with some flooding.